arpan-pramanik/trana-food-waste-app/README-MODERN-UI.md

-# Trāṇa AI Suggestions Modern UI
+# Trana AI Suggestions Modern UI

-This document explains the modern UI design implemented for the "Gemini AI Suggestions" page of the Trāṇa application.
+This document explains the modern UI design implemented for the "Gemini AI Suggestions" page of the Trana application.

 ## Design Overview